Oakville Family Lawyer

 Contact Feldstein Family Law Group P.C.

-Divorce can be complex, but by clearly outlining your goals and making an effort to work with your spouse or partner, you can simplify the process.
-Our Oakville solicitors are here to help you make this change a positive one.
+Divorce can be complex, but by outlining your goals and working collaboratively with your spouse or partner, you can simplify the process.
+Our Oakville solicitors aim to make this change a positive one.

 Contact Feldstein Family Law Group P.C. today at (905) 581-7222 to learn more about our services and how our Oakville solicitors can help you.